What if... in front of others, you could actually enjoy singing, and move people?

 - Why executing your plan in the right order is essential for stage fright practice.
 Trying things randomly could throw you back and mess up your confidence.
 I’ll make sure you only go to the next step when you’re ready for it.
 It’s pretty smooth sailing, as long as you follow this map.

 - Positive thinking has its dangers in these situations, and can be counterproductive if it’s not done right.
-With my mantra monkey approach you’ll be sure that you have the right angle to your positive thinking.
+With my mantra monkey approach [note to self: I should trademark that] you’ll be sure that you have the right angle to your positive thinking.
 Without force feeding yourself messages that feel insincere or not right for the place where you are right now.
 We’ll find the silver bullets that work for you and will carry you through performances in tough times.

-Module 3: That moment before you step on
+Module 3: A routine before you step on stage

 - Why a rehearsed routine to prepare for the day will help you feel more at ease before a performance.
 How and which type of bodywork will help you in this.